-By Oracle Retail Documentation Team on Sep 04, 2013
+By Oracle Retail Documentation Team-Oracle on Sep 04, 2013

 The 13.3 release of Oracle Retail Allocation represents a significantly improved solution, helping retailers determine the inventory requirements at the item, store, and week level using real-time inventory information.
 This release focused on enhancements related to front-end usability and a better user experience.
 In addition, the release featured numerous technical and integration enhancements.